 When people decide to go through with a divorce, they usually have a specific reason.
 Sometimes it is simple as the marriage not working out, or one spouse could have cheated on the other.
 The more formal terminology for this concept is “grounds for divorce.”
-Within these grounds, there are fault or no-fault-based divorces, which impact the process.
+There are fault or no-fault-based divorces within these grounds, which impact the process.

 Bush & Taylor, P.C. can help explain the grounds for divorce in Virginia, helping you understand the differences.